yobibyte/ml-drug-discovery-tldrs/README.md

 # So What?

-Grab a template below, add the TLDR; to the bottom of the list, and send a PR with your favourite paper.
+Grab a template below, add the TLDR; to the bottom of the [list](https://github.com/yobibyte/ml-drug-discovery-tldrs/blob/main/tldrs.md), and send a PR with your favourite paper.
+Another way to help is to refine an existing TLDR.
+If you feel like refining some entries, go for it!

 # Template